juaromu/wazuh-nmap/README.md

 NMAP port scanners can be installed in different Wazuh agents placed in different network segments.
 The NMAP output is converted to JSON and appended to each agent’s active responses file.

-The scan can be scheduled via chrome job to be executed once a week, month, etc. It can also be triggered using Wazu’s wodle command integration.
+The scan can be scheduled via cron jobs to be executed once a week, month, etc. It can also be triggered using Wazu’s wodle command integration.

 ## Requirements